Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys

 Despite the advances enabled by our integrated multiscale framework, some limitations remain in the current implementation.
 In particular, our \ac{CD} simulations, although informed by \ac{KMC} and Markov chain model results, are performed using a fixed Zn/Mg ratio of 2.
-This simplification is adopted to avoid the computationally prohibitive task of exploring the full two-dimensional compositional space defined by the Mg and Zn atomic fractions ($n_\text{Mg}$, $n_\text{Zn}$) in cluster formation enthalpy calculations.
-The selected ratio is physically meaningful, corresponding to the minimum cluster formation enthalpy pathway (see Supplementary Note 2) and consistent with recent thermodynamic assessments of Mg-Zn clustering in Al alloys~\cite{liu2024revisiting}.
-While this approach does not capture the dynamic evolution of the Zn/Mg ratio, which is known to vary with alloy composition and thermomechanical processing conditions~\cite{thronsen2023evolution,liu2020formation,geng2022earlystage,lervik2021atomic}, it remains a reasonable approximation within the scope of this study.
+This choice dose not reflect inherent limitations of \ac{CD} method, as well-developed theories for modeling clustering in non-stoichiometric compounds already exist for decades~\cite{reiss1950kinetics,hirschfelder1974kinetics,stauffer1976kinetic,trinkaus1983theory,wu1993general,clouet2009modeling}.
+Instead, this ratio was adopted to avoid the computationally prohibitive task of exploring the full two-dimensional compositional space defined by the number of Mg and Zn atoms ($n_\text{Mg}$, $n_\text{Zn}$) in cluster formation enthalpy calculations.
+The selected ratio is physically meaningful, corresponding to the minimum cluster formation enthalpy pathway (see Supplementary Note 2) and consistent with the Zn/Mg ratio observed in large \ac{GP}-I zones after prolonged aging~\cite{lervik2021atomic}, as well as with recent thermodynamic evaluations of Mg-Zn clustering in Al alloys~\cite{liu2024revisiting}.
+While this approach does not capture the dynamic evolution of the Zn/Mg ratio, which is known to vary with alloy composition and thermomechanical processing conditions~\cite{thronsen2023evolution,liu2020formation,geng2022earlystage}, it remains a reasonable approximation within the scope of this study.
 Specifically, our focus is on vacancy trapping effects and their impact on long-term aging kinetics, where this simplification is justified by two key observations.
 First, at the atomistic level, we find that vacancy trapping behavior is comparable between clusters derived from \ac{SA} simulations with a fixed Zn/Mg ratio of 2 and those from \ac{KMC} simulations with varying Zn/Mg ratios (see Supplementary Note 3).
 Second, at the mesoscale, our simplified \ac{CD} model accurately reproduces the system energy evolution and cluster size distributions predicted by direct \ac{KMC} simulations (Fig.~\ref{fig:cd_kmc}).
 These results collectively support the validity of the fixed-ratio approximation for the purposes of this study.